 2. Crybaby Bridge

 There are a few different ways this story goes, but the most popular is that there was an accident late one night.
 A mother lost her baby to the flow of the river.
-It is said that if you go on this bridge late at night you can hear the crying of a baby and if you are lucky you may even see the mother walking up and down the bridge searching for the child she lost so long ago.
+It is said that if you go on this bridge late at night you can hear the crying of a baby and if you are lucky (or unlucky, depending on how you view it,) you may even see the mother walking up and down the bridge searching for the child she lost so long ago.

 3. Third Eye Man